rhblind/rhblind.github.io/content/posts/config.md

     So, whenever we're getting the "Too many open files" error in Emacs, just `M-x file-notify-rm-all-watches`, and we should be good to go again.
-    Also, since this seems to be happening quite frequently (after enabling `tree-sitter-mode`?), I'll just put it on a timer for now.
+    Since this seems to be happening quite frequently, I'll just put it on a timer for now.

     ```emacs-lisp
     ;; Run every 5 minutes